Skip to main content

 The Room and What to Expect

 The setting is a considered one.
-Framed Japanese prints hang against walls that read quietly rather than loudly, and lacquered furniture reinforces the visual logic of the space without tipping into theme-restaurant territory.
-The townhouse envelope — an English Sloane Street address , gives the room an unhurried, residential quality that separates it from the noisier dining rooms in the West End.
+Framed Japanese prints hang against walls that read quietly rather than loudly, lacquered furniture reinforces the visual logic of the space without tipping into theme-restaurant territory.
+The townhouse envelope — an English Sloane Street address, gives the room an unhurried, residential quality that separates it from the noisier dining rooms in the West End.
 For anyone who has visited once and found the atmosphere gentler than expected, that is not a shortcoming; it is the point.
 This is a room designed for conversation and focus, not theatre.

 What the Kitchen Does Well

 Technical strength here is in the nigiri.
 Skilfully made nigiri on an extensive à la carte is a meaningful differentiator in London, where many Japanese restaurants at this price point funnel diners toward a fixed omakase or a set menu with limited room to order around it.
 The Fuji Grill lets you build a meal around your preferences, which matters if you are returning and already know the format.
-The sake selection is notable and substantive , an authentic Japanese drinks programme inside a Chelsea townhouse is less common than it should be, and it rewards diners who want to match sake to individual courses rather than defaulting to wine.
+The sake selection is notable and substantive, an authentic Japanese drinks programme inside a Chelsea townhouse is less common than it should be, it rewards diners who want to match sake to individual courses rather than defaulting to wine.

 Full omakase, when that is the direction you want to go, is designed to be taken at the counter.
 If you are planning a second visit and have not done the counter yet, that is the next move.
-Counter seating at Japanese restaurants of this calibre is a qualitatively different experience from a table , the pacing, the interaction with the kitchen, and the sequence of the meal all change.
+Counter seating at Japanese restaurants of this calibre is a qualitatively different experience from a table, the pacing, the interaction with the kitchen, the sequence of the meal all change.
 Book the counter specifically; do not leave it to chance on arrival.

-For a point of global reference, the omakase tradition The Fuji Grill draws on is the same one you find at venues like Myojaku and Azabu Kadowaki in Tokyo , precision-led, counter-focused, ingredient-driven.
+For a point of global reference, the omakase tradition The Fuji Grill draws on is the same one you find at venues like Myojaku and Azabu Kadowaki in Tokyo, precision-led, counter-focused, ingredient-driven.
 That context is useful when calibrating expectations: The Fuji Grill brings a credible version of that tradition to a Chelsea townhouse setting, which is not an easy thing to do well.

 How It Fits Your Visit

-The leading time to visit is midweek in the evening, when the room operates at its intended pace rather than under weekend pressure.
-Beaverbrook Town House draws a Chelsea and Knightsbridge clientele that tends to be quieter than the West End dinner crowd, so the room is unlikely to be overwhelming on any given night , but a Tuesday or Wednesday booking will give you the most settled experience.
+The ideal time to visit is midweek in the evening, when the room operates at its intended pace rather than under weekend pressure.
+Beaverbrook Town House draws a Chelsea and Knightsbridge clientele that tends to be quieter than the West End dinner crowd, so the room is unlikely to be overwhelming on any given night, but a Tuesday or Wednesday booking will give you the most settled experience.
 For other London restaurant options across cuisines and price points, see our full London restaurants guide.

 Within London's Japanese dining tier, Chisou offers a more accessible price point for à la carte Japanese, while Ginza St James's sits at a similar level to The Fuji Grill with a different room dynamic.
 Humble Chicken is worth knowing for yakitori-focused Japanese if that format appeals.
 Akira rounds out the comparison set for anyone weighing options at the higher end of London's Japanese restaurant range.